 Double Patenting in Canada

-Double patenting is prohibited in Canada.
-The rule against double patenting prevents the grant of more than one patent on a single invention.
+The rationale behind the prohibition of double patenting is explored at length in the case law.
 As articulated in Abbott Laboratories v.
 The Minister of Health, 2009 FC 648, a second patent cannot be justified unless its claims are novel over the claims of the first patent.
-In other words, further invention is required on the first invention to obtain a second patent.
-The purpose behind the prohibition of double patenting is to prevent an applicant from “evergreening” their patent monopoly, in order to maintain the patent bargain (i.e., the inventor is granted a limited monopoly in exchange for public disclosure of the invention).
+In other words, further invention is required on the first invention, as to meet the novelty requirement of obtaining a patent, as to obtain a second patent.
+Another reason for the prohibition of double patenting is to prevent an applicant from “evergreening” their patent monopoly, thereby maintaining the patent bargain (i.e., the inventor is granted a limited monopoly in exchange for public disclosure of the invention).

 During the patent prosecution process, the issue of double patenting may arise where two patent applications (or one patent application and one patent), belong to the same applicant.
 Applicant is defined in section 2 of the Patent Act to include “an inventor and the legal representatives of an applicant or inventor”, where legal representatives include “heirs, executors, administrators of the estate, liquidators of the succession, guardians, curators, tutors, transferees and all other persons claiming through applicants for patents and patentees of inventions or through holders of certificates of supplementary protection.”